MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## <a name="QuickEntry"></a>Quick entry shortcuts for fields

 The following shortcuts pertain to the Quick Entry feature on cards, documents, and list pages.
 On lists, the shortcuts can't be used when the list is in the tile view.
-For more information about Quick Entry, see [Accelerating Data Entry Using Quick Entry](ui-enter-data.md#QuickEntry).
+For more information about Quick Entry, see [Accelerating data entry using Quick Entry](ui-enter-data.md#QuickEntry).

 |Select these keys<br />(in macOS)|To do this|Remarks|
 |--------------------------------|----------|-------|